Optimization

 What is the difference between AEO and traditional SEO?

 SEO targets web page rankings in search engine results.
 AEO focuses on getting your content selected as the direct answer when AI platforms respond to legal questions.
 AEO builds on your SEO foundation, then adds content structuring for AI extraction, schema markup, and multi-platform optimization across Google AI Overviews, ChatGPT, Perplexity, Claude, and Gemini.
+The two disciplines have diverged sharply over the past year: AI Overview citation overlap with traditional top-ten rankings dropped from 76 percent in July 2025 to 38 percent by February 2026.

 Does AEO replace SEO for law firms?